andraugust/andraugust.github.io/quantum-2.md

 ## Last

-This concludes the summary of dynamics and continuous states in quantum mechanics.
-Some natural applications at this point would be the hydrogen atom and the quantum harmonic oscillator.
-I won't cover those here but will mention that they're especially interesting systems because their solutions are discrete despite their potentials and wavefunctions being continuous.
-For example, the quantum harmonic oscillator has a discrete set of eigen-energies and therefore _can't_ have any energy, unlike wavepackets or classical oscillators.
-This is yet another result demonstrating the strangeness of the quantum world.
+This concludes the summary of dynamics & continuous states.
+Some applications that follow from here are the hydrogen atom and the quantum harmonic oscillator.
+I won't cover them here but will mention they're especially interesting because their solutions are discrete despite their potentials and wavefunctions being continuous.
+For example, the quantum harmonic oscillator has a discrete set of eigen-energies and therefore _can't_ have any energy it wants, unlike wavepackets or classical oscillators.
+This gives insight into how energy can come in discrete units at quantum scales, and is yet another result demonstrating the strangeness of the quantum world.

-The next post will cover entanglement, which will be a good stepping stone into quantum computing.
+The next post covers entanglement.
 To be continued…